TheGodE6/Solar/README.md

+-- ts stfu
-a crappy kah script that has potential to be better than iis admin maybe
+a kah script that has potential to be better than iis admin maybe